Customer Service Training in Listening Skills.

 There’s even a self quiz, which will help your frontline staff evaluate their current skills and pinpoint areas for improvement.

-Read the table of contents and sample below to see how much useful information is packed into this brief booklet.
+Read the table of contents and sample below to see how much useful information is packed into this brief guide.

 TABLE OF CONTENTS